MicrosoftDocs/connected-spaces/articles/install-cameras.md

 6. Change the default username/password as instructed by the camera manufacturer documentation, to align with your corporate security guidelines.

     > [!NOTE]
-    > Make sure to set the date/time correctly according to your local time zone.
+    > Make sure to set the date/time correctly, according to your local time zone.

 7. Mount the camera to the ceiling or drop structure (pole or truss structure used to lower the camera height) as outlined in the [camera height, angle, and focal-point recommendations](camera-placement-recommendations.md) article.